What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 Tenants must get written approval from the property owner or property manager to request an additional service as additional charges apply.

-If you find you require additional bin space for waste, recycling or garden organics, you can choose to order additional bins from the City, at additional cost.
+If you find you require additional bin space for waste, recycling or garden organics, you can choose to order additional bins from the City, at an additional cost.
 See Council Fees and Charges on our website for detailed information on all waste related costs, including additional bins.
-Once requested, these costs will be automatically added to your rates notice.
+Once requested, these costs will be automatically added to your rates.
+To order an additional bin, or to upgrade your recycling bin for free, contact our contractor Veolia on 1300 293 955.

 You must be the property owner to order an additional bin.